Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 |Craig-Lee Hall (CL) |

-Visit Mikaila Mariel Lemonik Arthur's website
+Visit Mikaila Mariel Lemonik Arthur's personal website

 Academic BackgroundAssociate Professor of Sociology Mikaila Mariel Lemonik Arthur joined the sociology department in 2008.
 She earned her B.A. in sociology from Mount Holyoke College and her M.A. and Ph.D. in sociology from New York University.
 She teaches courses in law and society, research methods, and race and ethnicity that serve the sociology and justice studies programs here at Rhode Island College, and has also developed a general education course on higher education.
 Before coming to Rhode Island College, she taught at New York University, Queens College of the City University of New York, and Hamilton College; among her other courses, she taught the sociology of education, the sociology of the Holocaust, social movements, and social problems.